 Virtual pilgrimage presenters

-The Rev. Dr. Matthew Fox
+Rev. Dr. Matthew Fox

-Matthew Fox is a spiritual theologian, an Episcopal priest and an activist for gender justice and eco-justice.
-He has written 37 books that have been translated into other languages over 70 times.
-Among them are Original Blessing, The Coming of the Cosmic Christ, A Spirituality Named Compassion, The Reinvention of Work, The Hidden Spirituality of Men, Christian Mystics and The Pope’s War.
-He has contributed much to the rediscovery of Hildegard von Bingen, Meister Eckhart and Thomas Aquinas as pre-modern mystics and prophets.
-Fox holds a doctorate in the history and theology of spirituality from the Institut Catholique de Paris.
-The founder of the University of Creation Spirituality in California, he conducts dozens of workshops each year and is a visiting scholar at the Academy for the Love of Learning.
+Matthew Fox is a spiritual theologian, Episcopal priest, and activist for gender and eco-justice.
+He has written 37 books translated into more than 70 languages, including Original Blessing, The Coming of the Cosmic Christ, and A Spirituality Named Compassion.
+He has contributed significantly to the rediscovery of Hildegard of Bingen, Meister Eckhart, and Thomas Aquinas as pre-modern mystics.
+His Hildegard titles include Illuminations of Hildegard of Bingen, Hildegard’s Book of Divine Works with Letters and Songs, and Hildegard of Bingen, a Saint for Our Times.
+Fox holds a doctorate in the history and theology of spirituality from the Institut Catholique de Paris and is a recipient of the Abbey Courage of Conscience Peace Award — whose other recipients include the Dalai Lama, Mother Teresa, Ernesto Cardenal, and Rosa Parks.

-The Rev. Dr. Shanon Sterringer
+Rev. Dr. Shanon Sterringer — Hildegard Haus

-Karen Cassidy
+Karen Cassidy — Hildegard House

-The Rev. Mary Reaman
+Rev. Mary Reaman — Tree of Life Community

 Carl Johann Schroeder